tomasz-lipka/coding-exercises/README.md

 # Coding exercises
 This project contains simple coding exercises.
-Each exercise is group in a package.
+Each exercise is grouped in a package.

 ## List of exercises